samuherek/ghi/README.md

 ### TODO:
 [ ] basic flashcard

-[ ] add command to add custom command from input

-[ ] ghi tail command for taking the last run command and save it (for users of tmux and smilar, the `zsh_history` or `bash_history` does not work.
-Maybe we need to use the `fc -ln -1` command to fetch the last command)

 [ ] create a configuration object that sets the storage path (I want to add it to synology to share across computers)

 ### DONE
 [-] remove items from the existing list.

+[-] add command to add custom command from input

 [-] remove duplicates from the history